rusty1s/pytorch_cluster/README.md

 ## FarthestPointSampling

-A sampling algorith, which iteratively samples the most distant point (in metric distance) with regard to the rest points.
+A sampling algorithm, which iteratively samples the most distant point (in metric distance) with regard to the rest points.

 ```python
 import torch